Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab04.md

 1. Scroll down and select **Go to log analytics**.

 1. In the query pane, run the default query, to view the activity data ingested into the workspace.

-1. Repeat the same steps above to check the logs of the **Tenant-based Microsoft Defender for Cloud (Preview)**

 ### Conclusion
 Upon completion, the organization achieves an elevated security posture with enhanced monitoring, threat detection, and efficient data analysis.
 The integration of Defender for Cloud and Sentinel aligns with the goal of maintaining a secure Azure environment.